 This clinical focus prepares the nurse as an expert in family-centered health care family nursing.
 Graduates are able to assess the health status of client families; provide expert nursing care; coordinate the care given by others; and assume leadership, consultative, and teaching roles with clients and other health personnel.
 Research skills are used in the analysis and evaluation of nursing practice.
 All students must complete core courses which address nursing theory, health assessment, nursing research, professional issues, and the health care delivery system.
 The curriculum is enriched by support courses as well as electives.
 The clinical focus is family nursing where the family is viewed as a unit which both affects, and is affected by its members.
 Students are urged to pursue personal and professional goals through their electives, and some opportunity exists for concentration in a specific phase of the life cycle.
 Functional role courses prepare students as either nurse practitioners, clinical nurse specialists, educators or administrators.
 Students elect one of these role options.
 Courses in other functional roles may fulfill elective credit.

-Certified nurse midwives who hold a Bachelor of Science degree in nursing may complete requirements for the Master of Science degree in family nursing through the master's completion for CNM's program.
+Certified Nurse Midwives who hold a Bachelor of Science degree in nursing may complete requirements for the Master of Science degree in family nursing through the master's completion for CNM's program.

 Graduates of the program in psychiatric nursing are prepared to provide comprehensive, client-centered mental health care to individuals, families and groups across the lifespan.
 Students acquire in-depth knowledge in the assessment, diagnosis, treatment and prevention of mental illness, as well as the promotion of mental health.
 Students may select a functional role preparation as a family psychiatric mental health nurse practitioner, nurse educator, or nurse administrator.
 Nurses who have a master of science degree in nursing may enroll in the post-master's family nurse practitioner certificate program.